BBC Sounds

-BBC Sounds is a streaming media and audio download service from the BBC that includes live radio broadcasts, audio on demand, and podcasts.
+BBC Sounds is an over-the-top audio streaming and download service from the BBC that includes live radio broadcasts, audio on demand, and podcasts.
 The service is available on a wide range of devices, including mobile phones and tablets, personal computers, cars, and smart televisions.
-Media delivered to UK-based listeners does not feature commercial advertising.
+As of 21 July 2025, BBC Sounds is only available for UK-based listeners and doesn't feature commercial advertising; international listeners can find BBC Radio 4 and World Service on the BBC.com website and app, along with podcasts.
+All other radios (such as Radio 1, 6 Music, and others) are also available on alternative radio sources internationally using TuneIn.